publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIII/spta/m__us_usc_t19_s1675b.md

                 (i) __In general__

-                    Upon being notified by the Commission that it has made a negative determination under subsection (a)(1) of this section, the administering authority shall revoke the countervailing duty order, and shall refund, with interest, any estimated countervailing duties collected during the period liquidation was suspended pursuant to subsection (a)(4) of this section.
+                    Upon being notified by the Commission that it has made a negative determination under subsection (a)(1), the administering authority shall revoke the countervailing duty order, and shall refund, with interest, any estimated countervailing duties collected during the period liquidation was suspended pursuant to subsection (a)(4).

                 (ii) __Limitation on negative determination__